kudoleh/iOS-Clean-Architecture-MVVM/README.md

-# Template iOS App using Clean Architecture and MVVM
+# Template iOS App using Clean Architecture and MVVM.
+Includes DIContainer and FlowCoordinator
 iOS Project implemented with Clean Layered Architecture and MVVM.
 (Can be used as Template project by replacing item name “Movie”). **More information in medium post**: <a href="https://tech.olx.com/clean-architecture-and-mvvm-on-ios-c9d167d9f5b3">Medium Post about Clean Architecture + MVVM</a>

 ![Alt text](README_FILES/CleanArchitecture+MVVM.png?raw=true "Clean Architecture Layers")